synarete/silofs/man/silofs.1.rst

 auxiliary privileged system-service daemon, which must have valid configuration entry for *mountpoint* and the current user.
 See **silofs-mountd**\(8) for more details.

+Upon mounting an existing silofs file-system the user is requested to provided the password which was used upon **silofs mkfs**.
+Without providing a valid password, the **silofs mount** command will fail.

 ..

 |